lbechberger/ML4NLP/doku_in_progress.md

 | MaxEnt with {'solver': 'newton-cg'}            | 0.9713541666666666 | 0.759825327510917  | 0.6733746130030959 | 0.7453335262624801 | 0.7652910690783761               |
 | RF with {'max_depth': 135, 'n_estimators': 51} | 0.9723958333333333 | 0.7705627705627704 | 0.6867283950617284 | 0.756522404915491  | 0.7747980597012636               |

+One can see in the table that the best performance in all metrices was achieved by the random forest classifier that has been optimized through a grid search while using 15 parameters.
+The second best is the maximum entropy classifier.
+These classifiers clearly beat all of the baselines.
+One can also see that for some classifiers it does not make a big difference how many features are used (k-nearest-neighbors), whilst for others (e.g. the random forest) it makes a big difference.

 ### Missing data
 Luckily, the features we are using are not prone to produce missing data.
 On the one hand, this is due to the fact that the feature extraction is independently of the amount of articles in the user profile (as long as there is at least one article), on the other hand, the feature extraction only takes the raw text of articles, so missing additional information (like DBpedia-information) is not an issue.
 Nevertheless, one potential problem is the lack of word2vec-embeddings for rare or special words.
 In particular, when the embeddings of the five words with the highest tf-idf scores are calculated and summed up as a feature, it can happen there isn't a word2vec-embedding for any of the words.
 With possible high tf-idf scores for generally rare words, the probability for not having word2vec-embeddings for any of those five words is even elevated.
 Missing embeddings are replaced with a null-vector (model["for"] * 0), as to avoid missing values for features.
 Even so, a null-vector weakens the informative value of the corresponding feature and might lead to falsification of the feature itself.